 Included Activity: Game drives through South Luangwa National Park in tour vehicle.

-DAY 17: Luangwa National Park to Eastern Zambia (B / L / D)
+DAY 17: Luangwa National Park to Lusaka (B / L / D)

 To-day the group will leave this amazing National Park and travel south passing through a few villages and towns on the way.
 Prosperous during the copper boom in the 60s, Zambia was able to build infrastructure at the main mining and farming communities.
 After the fall of the copper industry, the country was left virtually bankrupt and the existing infrastructure was left to fall into ruin.
 Due to foreign investment and a rise in the mining industry, Zambia is once again starting to prosper.

 DAY 18: Lusaka to Livingstone (B / L / D)

 An early morning start to head south through the southern Zambian towns mostly supporting local agriculture and farming, on the way to Livingstone.
 Victoria Falls or Mosi-oa-Tunya (the Smoke that Thunders) is one of the Seven Natural Wonders of the World and it’s not difficult to see why.
 At 1700 m wide and around 100 m high, this is the world's largest sheet of falling water and a memorable sight on any African Safari!
 The Falls can be viewed from the Mosi-oa-Tunya National Park, Zambia - a fantastic photo opportunity.
 There is the option tonight of enjoying a sunset dinner cruise on the mighty Zambezi.

 Optional Activity: Zambezi Sunset River Boat Cruise